-As travel restrictions are lifted around Europe, British Airways is gradually increasing its flying programme from London.
+British Airways is slowly increasing its flying programme from London.

 BA has added a number of seasonal and year-round short-haul routes at London Heathrow, with a focus on leisure routes.

-BA CityFlyer has resumed short-haul flights at London City.
-BA has also restarted some long-haul flights at London Gatwick.
+BA CityFlyer has resumed some short-haul flights at London City.
+BA has also restarted a small number of long-haul flights at London Gatwick.

-As borders outside Europe are largely closed to all but essential travellers, long-haul schedules are expected to be limited for some months.
+As borders outside Europe are largely closed to all but essential travellers, long-haul schedules are limited well into 2021.
 BA will only reinstate routes where they generate positive cash flow which means the resumption of long-haul routes is likely to be driven by cargo demand.

 Also note that cancelled flights are still showing on some airport websites.
 BA is operating a number of cargo-only flights which may appear on some websites and apps under their regular flight numbers.